Back to Home

 Document Reference Protocol

-A properly executed Firearm Bill of Sale acts as your primary legal defense and definitive paper trail in private property transfers.
-Because firearm registration laws vary dramatically between state jurisdictions, establishing a strict, "good faith" protocol during the exchange protects both parties from future civil and criminal liabilities.
+A properly executed Firearm Bill of Sale is one of the strongest pieces of evidence you can have that you exercised due diligence in a private property transfer.
+Because firearm laws vary dramatically between state jurisdictions, following a consistent, "good faith" protocol during the exchange helps protect both parties from future civil and criminal liability.

 Required Field Protocol & Steps